lilthapa/reimagined-lamp/README.md

 # reimagined-lamp
-this should not have a flag
+this should not have a flag!